chocolateboy/element-scope-ids/README.md

 ## IdAttrs <a name="type-idattrs"></a>

-An array of attribute names to look for IDs in or a function which returns the names.
+An array (or other iterable collection) of attribute names to look for IDs in or a function which returns the names.

 ```typescript
 type IdAttrs = Iterable<string> | (idAttrs: Iterable<string>) => Iterable<string>